shea-parkes/neovim-config/README.md

 I'm also trying out [tig](https://github.com/jonas/tig) (still missing magit...).
 The default line graphics don't work well on Windows, so I suggest a `git config --global tig.line-graphics ascii`.

 Since I do a lot of python development, a few of the neovim plugins depend upon having `python` on the `%PATH%`.
 It should likely be a `python` in a ~virtual/conda environment with the `jedi` and `neovim` packages installed.
 You can confirm this was done correctly by running `:checkhealth`.

+## Updating plugins

+For the most part just follow other instructions for updating git submodules.
+For completeness though, you should be able to do a `git submodule update --remote` to pull down all the updates.
+Then you'll need to commit the changes that occurred in the `bundle` directory.
+The `.gitmodules` file can also be inspected to see what submodules there are (and what branch they're setup to track).

+After doing an update, consider running Pathogen's `:Helptags` to go through and build any necessary plugin documentation (many plugins commit their docs directly, so this only affects a few).

 ## Uncommon plugin choices